apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Memcache <memcache.en>`
    Implements the memcache protocol for cache contents.

-:doc:`Metalink <metalink.en>`
-   Implements the Metalink download description format in order to try not to download the same file twice.

 :doc:`Money Trace <money_trace.en>`
    Allows Trafficserver to participate in a distributed tracing system based upon the Comcast Money library.